p513817/vim_with_clipboard/README.md

-# Copy Content To System's Clipboard From V
+# Copy Content To System's Clipboard From Vim

 1. Check is vim supported clipboard